jccarrigan/churn-analysis/README.md

 | RandomForestClassifier Recall:        | 0.808 |
 | RandomForestClassifier F1:            | 0.807 |

+It is clear from the table above sk-learn's GradientBoostingClassifier was the most effective classifier across all model metrics.
+All models did a fairly sufficient job classifying our data, however.
+An emphasis was placed on recall scores to reduce false negatives.
+The rationale followed that it was more important for our model to detect potential churners than to avoid misclassifying users as churners.

 ## Results

+Once selected, hyperparameters were then optimized for our GradientBoostingClassifier using GridSearch, producing the results below.
+Little improvement was accrued through this process.

 | Metrics                                 | Scores|
 | ----------------------------------------|:-----:|